fauna/faunadb-js/README.md

   } // usage data
 }
 ```
+Metrics returned in the response will be of `Int` data type.
 #### Pagination Helpers

 This driver contains helpers to provide a simpler API for consuming paged